Excellence in Medical Education

 ⚠️ Skill Development & Independence

-• A 14-day program is primarily designed for exposure, observation, assistance and basic hands on, not for achieving procedural independence
+• A 14-day program is primarily designed for exposure, observation, assistance and basic hands on

 • Participants will gain confidence in understanding techniques, indications, and clinical decision-making, but independent practice requires prolonged supervised training